Upgrade to Pro — share decks privately, control downloads, hide ads and more …

 down into a sequence of decisions CART is a common training algorithm (e.g. in scikit-learn) Image from https://christophm.github.io/interpretable-ml-book

-22. Decision Trees Main steps to build a decision tree model:
+24. Decision Trees Main steps to build a decision tree model

-1. Feature selection: Choose which features, from the labelled data, are most important for the tree 2.
-Splitting criteria: Determine the best feature and test combination at each decision node, e.g. based on information gain 3.
-Tree building: An algorithm to recursively apply splitting criteria and expand to create child nodes until stopping criteria is met
+1. Feature selection: Identify the relevant features from the data that contribute to decision-making 2.
+Splitting criteria: Determine the best feature and test combination at each node using metrics such as information gain 3.
+Tree building: Recursively apply splitting criteria to grow child nodes, stopping when a predefined condition is met (e.g. maximum depth)

-24. Ensemble Models Combine predictions from many models through majority voting
+26. Ensemble Models Combine predictions from multiple models through majority voting

 or averaging An ensemble formed by majority voting yields higher accuracy than the separate models Model 1 60% Accurate Model 2 40% Accurate Model 3 60% Accurate Ensemble 80% Accurate Increased predictive power comes at the cost of reduced interpretability (a step towards “black boxes”)

 independent decision trees Figure from D. W. Davies et al, Chem.
 Mater.
-31, 7221 (2019) Gradient Boosted Regression Ensemble of coupled decision trees 𝐲 = $ !"# $ γ𝑖 tree𝑖 (𝐱) Single decision trees can be combined for more powerful classification & regression models Model Error Model Complexity
+31, 7221 (2019) Gradient Boosted Regression Ensemble of coupled decision trees 𝐲 = ෍ 𝑖=1 𝑛 γ 𝑖 tree 𝑖 (𝐱) Decision trees can be combined for more powerful classification & regression models Model Error Model Complexity

 Hyperparameters: no. trees, max depth, samples… Decision Forests: T. K. Ho, IEEE Trans.
 Pattern Anal.
 Mach.
 Intell.
 20, 832 (1995) Correct predictions can be reinforced, while (uncorrelated) errors are canceled out Bagging Method Each tree is generated from a random subset of training data and a random subset of features (bootstrap aggregation)